modulytic/ws-daemon/README.md

 ### Socket

 The socket is located in the prefix, and is called `ws-daemon.sock`.
 It can be connected to externally and written to, but the daemon will not send any data back through this socket.
+However, status updates through it are a feature that will be implemented soon.

+If `ws-daemon.sock` already exists, the daemon will try to create a different file, starting with `ws-daemon0.sock` and increasing until a file exists.

 ### Scripts

-Scripts are located in the `scripts/` subdirectory of the prefix.
+Scripts are located in the `scripts/` subdirectory of the prefix. **Make sure they are marked as executable, otherwise ws-daemon cannot run them!**

 ### Messaging